objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 			.attr("dy", ".35em");
 ```

-And finally add the player picture
+And finally we add the player picture which is a svg image.

 ```javascript
 		// add the pic